International Student FAQs

 What is the weather like?

 Poughkeepsie weather is much like the temperate climate of New York City.
-The average temperature in the winter months is about 30ºF (-1ºC), and in the summer months about 75ºF (24ºC).
+The average temperature in the winter months is about 30ºF (-1ºC), and in the summer months about 80ºF (27ºC).
 We are not located in a “snow-belt.”
 However, moderate snowfall is the norm during the winter.

 How well known is Vassar?

 Vassar is consistently ranked among the top one percent of colleges and universities in the United States and has been a frontrunner in higher education for over a century and a half.
 Numerous external ratings have confirmed Vassar’s status as one of the most prestigious colleges in the United States.
-For example, Vassar was named the Time Magazine/Princeton Review “College of the Year,” and the Princeton Review rankings called Vassar’s students the happiest in the country and our campus one of the two most beautiful.
+For example, Forbes named Vassar #33 out of all colleges and universities in U.S., and the Princeton Review rankings called Vassar’s students the happiest in the country and our campus one of the two most beautiful.

 How many international students are at Vassar?

-About 10% of Vassar students hold foreign citizenship.
-Current students represent 60 different nations, with the largest representation coming from Bulgaria, China, India, Jamaica, Canada, Ghana, Singapore, Ecuador, and Romania.
+About 14% of Vassar students hold foreign citizenship.
+Current students represent 55 different nations, with the largest representation coming from Canada, China/Hong Kong, Ecuador, Georgia, Greece, India, Jamaica, Japan, Kenya, Korea, Mexico, Pakistan, Singapore, Swaziland, Thailand, Turkey, United Arab Emirates, United Kingdom, and Vietnam.

 Is there special advising for international students?

-Vassar’s Office of International Services provides assistance to all foreign students and helps them through the visa process.
-In addition, there is a student-run organization for International students (VISA) to help them integrate into the Vassar community and a committee of administrators that meets regularly to address international students’ concerns.
+Vassar’s Office of International Services provides assistance to all foreign students including a new student orientation, and helps them through the visa process.
+In addition, there is a student-run organization for International students (VISA) to help them integrate into the Vassar community, and a committee of administrators that meets regularly to address international students’ concerns.

 Who is considered a foreign or international student?